 Summer Bridge Program

-- Build social-emotional skills like teamwork, communication, persistence, resilience, and locus of control.
+- Build social-emotional skills like cooperation, communication, creativity, critical-thinking skills, and responsibility; and

 PBC partners with schools and community based organizations in Trenton, NJ; Newark, NJ; and New York City to address the "summer learning gap" in an innovative way that helps at-risk youth develop and integrate their academic, physical, and social and emotional well-being, along with their environmental awareness and stewardship.
 Students participate in an intensive five-day-and-four-night educational experience at the Center's beautiful 264-acre Blairstown Campus.
 For many, it is their first experience living in a rustic setting with a lake and forest.
 Each program is custom designed to provide three hours of academic enrichment daily, help build and immerse students in school culture, and create a strong sense of team and belonging while enlarging each student's social-emotional toolbox to carry over into the new school year.
 Students and faculty/staff build relationships that can be leveraged when they return to the classroom/agency.

 During the week-long program, students are divided into small groups of 10-12 and paired with a trained facilitator and a school/agency chaperone.
-Each group spends time engaged in hands-on literacy, science, technology, engineering, and math (STEM), and science, technology, engineering, arts, and math (STEAM) work; an hour a day in waterfront activities (swimming/canoeing/kayaking) and three hours a day in leadership, team-building, and problem-solving activities.
+Each group spends time engaged in hands-on Literacy, S.T.E.M.
+(Science, Technology, Engineering, and Math), and Project Based Learning that focuses on S.T.E.A.M.; an hour a day in waterfront activities (swimming/canoeing/kayaking) and three hours a day in leadership, team-building, and problem-solving activities.
 The opening and closing evenings include campfire circles that focus on values clarification and celebrate accomplishments.
-Students also engage in their choice of several recreational activities for an hour each day along with daily restoration activities (stewardship of their cabins, the dining room and the wash houses) that are designed to teach responsibility and community.
+Students also engage in their choice of several recreational and S.T.E.A.M. activities for an hour each day along with daily restoration activities (stewardship of their cabins, the dining room and the wash houses) that are designed to teach responsibility and community.

-- One-quarter of the students rated the experience a “10” for “the best time ever,” and almost 75% rated it an “8” or higher.
+- One-quarter of the students rated the experience a “10” for “the best time ever,” and 67% rated it an “8” or higher.

 - Nearly 50% felt more confident they could be a good leader.